Powercall-AI/powercall.pt/content/_index.md

 banner:
   image : "images/hero.png"
-  title : "Improve your call center <br> by calling your customers at the right time" content : "Take advantage of AI to personalize contact times for each customer.<br>Improve your get lower reschedule rates, improve your customer experience and sky rocket your sales!"
+  title : "Improve your call center <br> by calling your customers at the right time" content : "Take advantage of AI to personalize contact times for each customer.<br>Improve your customer experience and sky rocket your sales!"
   button:
     enable : true
     label : "Contact Us"